nghiapham179/training/README.md

 14. What's labelImg tools?

+LabelImg is a free, open source tool for graphically labeling images.
+It’s written in Python and uses QT for its graphical interface.
+It’s an easy, free way to label a few hundred images to try out your next object detection project.

 15. What's Yolo AI models ?

+YOLO model is a deep learning model for fast object detection.
+It is a single stage detector that combines the problem of drawing bounding boxes and identifying class labels in one end-to-end differentiable network1.

-16. How deploy AI models ?
+17. How deploy AI models ?

+Prepare a model before you deploy yolo

+Create a GitHub repository for the model

+Add configuration files to deploy yolo via Syndcai

+Test the model locally

+Deploy yolo

-17. What's IDE?
+18. What's IDE?

+Integrated Development Environment is a software to coding build and compile then run source code otherwise IDE can help you dectecing bug fixing bug

 Deadline : 1/8/2023